ngiambla/fpga_router/README.md

 3. -isParallel
   This sets the option to run the router with parallel execution. `T` is for true, `F` is for false.
 4. -t
-  To test the minimum width of the track, you can simply supply the argument `t` to test the width, or `f` to execute the FPGA with no min-width testing.
+  To test the minimum width of the track, you can simply supply the argument `y` to test the width, or `n` to execute the router with no min-width testing.

 ## Author ##